 If you follow a gluten-free lifestyle like we do, I use Bob's Red Mil 1:1 Gluten-free baking flour in the blue bag.
 It's a terrific all purpose gluten-free blend I use for just about any baking needs.
 If you are not GF, read below.

 Della’s original recipe called for all-purpose flour.
 Cake flour, which is finely milled and low protein, makes for a more tender pancake.
 You can also use whole wheat pastry flour.
 The nutty flavor of whole wheat makes for a more savory, browned-edge Dutch baby.
-If the sweet version with whipped cream and berries isn’t your thing, try a little crisply cooked and crumbled bacon, a sprinkle of grated cheese and a few chopped chives.
+Pretty much any flour will work.

-Dutch Babies Oven Pancakes
+Dutch Baby Pancakes

 - 4 large eggs

-- 1 cup milk
+- 1 cup milk dairy or almond milk

 - 1 pinch sea salt

-- 2 tablespoons unsalted butter
+- 2 tablespoons unsalted butter or plant butter

 - When the edges are risen, puffed and golden brown, remove from the oven.
 Slice into quarters and serve with either sweet or savory toppings.